Many of us have fond memories of the 1970 World Cup, even though many of us have never actually seen it.

 But for Brazil it was a third time win and for this achievement they kept the Jules Rimet trophy.

-Before I get to some music a few more firsts and a last:
+» Before we get to some music a few more firsts and a last:

-So to the actual tunes and to begin with – an instrumental (which I think was used as theme music for their telly coverage) and some commentary from David Coleman at the end:
+To the actual tunes and starting with an instrumental (which was used as theme music for their TV coverage) which includes some commentary from David Coleman at the end:

-– A couple of hits from the summer of 1970 to finish things off and I’m not going to choose the obvious ones, but a couple of tunes pretty much forgotten now from way back then:
+» A couple of hits from the summer of 1970 to as a sample.
+Not the obvious ones, but a couple of tunes pretty much forgotten now from way back then: